 Cat Biting

-Cats may bite you gently or aggressively.
-The gentle nibbles are called ‘love bites’ and are usually done when your cat bonds well with you.
 The gentle biting can also be her way of telling you that she is overstimulated (e.g., you are petting her too much).

 With the more aggressive cat biting, this is done as a result of fear or territorial aggression.
 Sometimes, it could be that your cat is playing too roughly with you.
 She may have not yet learned to gauge her bite strength.

-Cat Bringing ‘Gifts’
+Cat Bringing “Gifts”

 Domestic cat behaviour is not compatible with bringing home animal gifts, so you think.
 However, feline pets do this in imitation of their mother cats, which brought them food when they were kittens.